The Revolutionary War at Sea

 0 3

-Paul Revere #2: The Ride and its consequences By mid-April 1775, the British army’s “secret” preparations for a mission to the Boston countryside were on sight for everyone to see.
+By mid-April 1775, the British army’s “secret” preparations for a mission to the Boston countryside were on sight for everyone to see.
 The scouting parties had largely finished their work.
-Soldiers and sailors were mending and replacing equipment, breaking out field equipment, and conducting maneuvers west of
+Soldiers and sailors were mending and replacing equipment, breaking out field equipment, and conducting maneuvers west of town.
+Naval vessels were being readied.
+None of

 A President’s Day Appreciation